open-learning-exchange/open-learning-exchange.github.io/pages/githubandmarkdown.md

 ![Forking on GitHub](uploads/images/Forking on GitHub update.png)

 ### Go to Settings and rename your repository
-After you fork the repository, you will be on your page: &lt;username&gt;/open-learning-exchange.github.io.
-Then, you should go to Settings at the top middle of the page and rename your repository to your GitHub username.
+After you fork the repository, you will be on your page: `&lt;username&gt;/open-learning-exchange.github.io`.
+Then, you should go to **Settings** at the top middle of the page and rename your repository to your GitHub username.
 See example below.

 ![Renaming Repository](uploads/images/Rename Repository.png)

 ### Post a link to your repository in chat
-After you rename it, make sure to post a link to the github.io website you've just created (&lt;username&gt;.github.io) in the [gitter.im chat](https://gitter.im/open-learning-exchange/chat).
+After you rename it, make sure to post a link to the github.io website you've just created `(&lt;username&gt;.github.io)` in the [gitter.im chat](https://gitter.im/open-learning-exchange/chat).

 ![Example of github.io page](uploads/images/examplegithubio.png)